Herdubreid/simple-ab/docs/build-mobile.md

 The build will create `android-release-unsigned.apk` in the `platforms/android/build/outputs/apk` folder.
 Before we can install it on our device or upload it to the Play Store, there are couple of things to do.

 #### Prepare the package
-The package needs to be signed with your private key and 'zip align it'.
+The package needs to be signed with your private key and 'zip align'.
 For details, see [Ionic: 6.
 Publishing your app](https://ionicframework.com/docs/guide/publishing.html)
 My signed and zip-aligned SimpleAB can now be <a href="https://github.com/Herdubreid/simple-ab/releases/download/v0.1.0/SimpleAB.apk" download>Installed on Android</a>